 Ultrasound pictures show the organs inside the body.
 Instead of bones, which x-ray pictures show, ultrasound pictures show the organs such as the liver, kidneys, brain, appendix, pylorus and pelvic organs.
 Infant hips and spine can also be evaluated because the bony structures have not yet matured.
 Ultrasound imaging uses sound waves rather than x-rays.
 Therefore, there is no exposure to radiation.

-What should you do to prepare your child for an ultrasound exam?
+What should you do to prepare your child for a pediatric ultrasound exam?

 - Avoid gas-producing food (carbonated beverages, beans, etc.) for one day before the examination.